yodrew/yodrew.github.io/_pages/back/faq.md

 <!--&nbsp;-->

-**2 - Why must I read a whole book just to retreat or even talk to you?**
+**2 - Why must I read a whole book just to retreat?**

-1. I like talking to serious people.
-They use what I have already given before seeking more.

-	Reading gives you credibility with me.
-It shows your diligence and sincerity.
-It makes our conversation vastly more profitable for both of us.

-	My time must be paid for, not just in money, but in understanding and sincerity.
-2. You read to prepare.
+1. to prepare.
 You must know how to retreat hygienically to succeed.
 This is the book on it.

 	It only takes 5 minutes to learn the essence of it, another 15 to learn important details.
 But it takes 4 hours of reading to begin countering the conditioning to sabotage it.
 We are not just broken but imprisoned, as well.
-3. You read to assist me.
+2. to retreat soon.
 Someday, I may be able to structure retreats for those who have not read my book.
 Meanwhile, some of the structure necessary must exist inside a retreater.
 Reading the book builds that structure.

 <!--&nbsp;-->